dbaldridge-lab/htcf/spack.md

 ## Troubleshooting
 ### Can't add a spack package
-Make sure you already installed the packages to the spack instance using `spack find -x`.
+Make sure you already installed the packages to the spack instance.
+Check this using `spack find -x`.

+### Namespace issues
-Additionally, you may run into namespace issues if someone else installed it.
+Occasionally, you may run into namespace issues if another user installed the spec to the spack instance.
 You can install another copy to the same spack instance and reference the spec you installed in this case.